Summary of what I know and where to get more info…

 Rare Conditions: Amyloidosis, Antiphospholipid/Hughes Syndrome, Autoimmune Autonomic Ganglionopathy, Cushing’s Syndrome, Paraneoplastic Syndrome, Sarcoidosis

 Treatment options I’ve heard of, many of which I’ve tried myself.
 Treating mast cell issues (when present) often improves POTS symptoms.
-If a particular drug doesn’t help right now, don’t write it off indefinitely because it may actually help tremendously later down the road or after a relapse.
+If a particular drug doesn’t help right now, don’t write it off indefinitely because our body chemistries change over time.
+Some drugs may not help now, but may help tremendously later down the road or after a relapse.

 H1 Blockers- Zyrtec/Cetirizine, Claritin/Loratadine, Allegra/Fexofenadine